pubkey/rxdb/docs-src/replication-graphql.md

     url: 'http://example.com/graphql', // url to the GraphQL endpoint
     push: {
-        queryBuilder: pushQueryBuilder, // the queryBuilder from above
+        queryBuilder: pushQueryBuilder, // the queryBuilder from above /**
+         * batchSize (optional)
-        batchSize: 5, // (optional) amount of documents that will pulled out of the storage at once.
-This does not affect how many documents are send to the server in a single request.
+         * Amount of document that will be pushed to the server in a single request.
+         */
+        batchSize: 5,
+        /**
+         * modifier (optional)
-        modifier: d => d // (optional) modifies all pushed documents before they are send to the GraphQL endpoint.
-Returning null will skip the document.
+         * Modifies all pushed documents before they are send to the GraphQL endpoint.
+         * Returning null will skip the document.
+         */
+        modifier: doc => doc
     },
     deletedFlag: 'deleted', // the flag which indicates if a pulled document is deleted
     live: true // if this is true, rxdb will watch for ongoing changes and sync them